Skip to main content

 Psychotherapy can assist with depression, anxiety, trauma, grief, relationship difficulties, personality concerns, and long-standing emotional patterns that cause distress or dissatisfaction.

-How is psychodynamic therapy different from counselling?
+How is psychodynamic therapy different from CBT or other approaches?

 How long does psychotherapy take?